-The Agricultural and Veterinary Chemicals (Administration) Act 1992 established the National Registration Scheme and amended the Agricultural and Veterinary Chemicals Act 1988 to transfer the powers and functions of the outgoing Australian Agricultural and Veterinary Chemicals Council to the then NRA, now known as the AVPMA.
+The Agricultural and Veterinary Chemicals (Administration) Act 1992 established the National Registration Scheme and amended the Agricultural and Veterinary Chemicals Act 1988 to transfer the powers and functions of the outgoing Australian Agricultural and Veterinary Chemicals Council to the then NRA, now known as the APVMA.

 The other major piece of legislation is the Agricultural and Veterinary Chemicals Code Act 1994 (the Code Act).
-The Code Act details the operational provisions for the registration of products and provides the AVPMA with its powers.
+The Code Act details the operational provisions for the registration of products and provides the APVMA with its powers.

 The National Registration Scheme legislation includes six other Acts, two dealing with registration activities and four relating to registration fees and charges.
-This legislation package repealed the Agricultural and Veterinary Chemicals Act 1988 and established a new framework for the operations of the AVPMA.
+This legislation package repealed the Agricultural and Veterinary Chemicals Act 1988 and established a new framework for the operations of the APVMA.

 The department's interrelationship with the APVMA

 The department's primary role is the governance and oversight of the National Registration Scheme, administered by the APVMA.

 The department has primary carriage of the overall direction of Commonwealth policy for the management of agvet chemicals.
 It provides advice to the Minister on matters concerning the regulation of agvet chemicals that are of interest and or concern to the Minister and the strategic aspects of chemical management in Australia and its implications for agvet chemicals industries.